VibrantHawaii/wix-badging/README.md

 ID is a system-generated unique ID.
 This is leveraged to make search result entries unique.
 SequenceID is needed as a primary key for this table (as ID can't be set as the primary key, for some reason...).
 * sequenceID: title: Text (primary)
 * ID: _id: Text
-* userRef: userRef: Reference -> Badging-Users
+* learnerRef: learnerRef: Reference -> Badging-Learners
 * badgeRef: badgeRef: Reference -> Badging-BadgesBrief
 * awardedDate: awardedDate: Date and Time
 * expiryDate: expiryDate: Date and Time

 ### Badging-Enrollment
-* userRef: userRef: Reference -> Badging-Users
+* userRef: userRef: Reference -> Badging-Learners
 * badgeRef: badgeRef: Reference -> Badging-BadgesBrief

 ### Badging-EULA